-Since 2012, the Minnesota Board of Water and Soil Resources (BWSR) has awarded three Clean Water Fund grants totaling \$771,700 to support the SMWI.
+Since 2012, the Minnesota Board of Water and Soil Resources has supported the SMWI with three Clean Water Fund grants totaling \$771,700.
 Part of the BWSR grants have paid Craig's part-time salary.
-The last one expires Dec.
-31.
+The last one expires this fall.